dincarnato/papers/Borovska et al., 2024/README.md

 - `-be 0.1` defines the E-value threshold to define a base-pair as significantly covarying
 - `-hn 1` defines the minimum number of helices that need to covary to keep an alignment
 - `-bn 5` defines the minimum number of base-pairs that need to covary to keep an alignment
+- `-hf 0.25` defines the minimum fraction of helices that need to covary (according to the `-he` threshold) to keep an alignment
 - `-bf 0.125` defines the minimum fraction of base-pairs that need to covary (according to the `-be` threshold) to keep an alignment

 The `selected_aln/` output directory will contain: